alem-platform/bootcamp-go/story11/new_list/README.md

 # new_list

 Implement the function `NewList`.
-This function should initialize and return a new instance of a doubly linked list.
+This function should initialize and return a new instance of a singly linked list.
 The list should start empty, with both `Head` and `Tail` pointers set to `nil`.

 ```go
 type ListNode struct {